jonchuaenzhe/dialog-gen-from-summary/README.md

 Apr 2022 - Aug 2022
 # Summary-Based Dialogue Generation for Data Augmentation with BART

+This project is a Summer Undergrad Research Project under NUS HLT Lab with guidance from Dr Wang Bin.

 Data for dialogue summarization is very limited as summaries have to be hand-annotated.
 A proposed solution is to use a generation model to produce more dialogue examples from the same summary label to increase the dataset.
 This project attempts to do so, with ultimately disappointing results as the augmented data does little to improve accuracy of dialogue summarization models.

 With a small training set of 1000 dialogue-summary pairs, a BART model achieved the following on a test-set: